-731, 732.
-CLINICAL ORIENTATION IN PASTORAL CARE
+731. ADVANCED CLINICAL ORIENTATION IN PASTORAL CARE

 This is a part-time course in theological education at the experimental level.
 It includes supervised pastoral experiences in clinical settings where opportunities are provided for applying principles of pastoral care in the context of a student's relationships with persons in normal human relationships and crisis situations.
+Prerequisite: MIN 728.

-Pugh First and Second Semesters 3 credits each
+Pugh First or Second Semester 3 credits